numpy/numpydoc/doc/validation.rst

     [tool:numpydoc_validation]
     checks = all,EX01,SA01,ES01
     exclude = \.undocumented_method$,\.__repr__$
-    override_SS05 = ^Process,^Assess,^Access
+    override_SS05 = ^Process ,^Assess ,^Access ,

+In addition to the above, :ref:`inline ignore comments <inline_ignore_comments>` can be used to ignore findings on a case by case basis.

-If any issues are found when commiting, a report is printed out and the commit is halted:
+If any issues are found when commiting, a report is printed out, and the commit is halted:

 .. code-block:: output